rolandmueller/bigdata/deployment.md

 caprover deploy
 ```

+Check if you can reach your Streamlit app on the web

+## Add additional URL to your Streamlit app

+We want to reach your Streamlit website via the subdomain `gapminder` so that if you would have the domain name `example.com`, the URL of your app would be `gapminder.example.com`

+For that, you have to do two things:
+1. Add at your Domain register (e.g. namecheap.com) a new A record with the host `gapminder` and the value the IP address of your VPS.
+2. In the CapRover Dashboard, go to your app, enter next to "Connect New Domain" your URL and click "Connect New Domain".

+Test if the new URL works

 ## Enable HTTPS

-On the server, enable HTTPS for your main CapRover Dashboard and your Streamlit app
+On the server, enable HTTPS for your main CapRover Dashboard and your Streamlit app.
+Check "Force HTTPS by redirecting all HTTP traffic to HTTPS"

+Test that the redirect works.

+## Deliverable

-Deliverable: Copy the URL of your deployed Streamlit App to Moodle
+Copy the URL of your deployed Streamlit App to Moodle